Mourice05/The-Fellowship-of-the-Code-2026/README.md

 - Key Features of The Fellowship Companion
 - Changelog

-Purpose of The Fellowship Companion (LoTs)
+Purpose of The Fellowship Companion (LoTs):

 We are 5 hobbits on our great journey from the Shire to Mordor.
 Along the way, we need a system to support our planning, decisions and survival.
 Lord of the Things is a evolving digital tool we build together.
 It is not perfect, it is not finished, it develops as we travel.